hackclub/hackclub/workshops/personal_website/README.md

 7. Click on "New SSH Key" and enter the title “C9”, paste the SSH Key into the “Key” box, and click “Add Key”.

 8. From your repository’s home page, copy the SSH link.
-By default GitHub shows the HTTPS link, you will need to toggle it to ssh first!It will look something like:
+By default GitHub shows the HTTPS link, you will need to toggle it to ssh first!
+It will look something like:
 "git@github.com:yourname/yourrepository.git".

 ![](img/ssh.PNG)

+9. In Cloud9, press <kbd>Alt + t</kbd> (<kbd>option + t</kbd> on Mac) on the keyboard.
+This is how we open the terminal on Cloud9.
+Copy and paste the following code and fill in your information:

-Open your C9 project window, and go to the terminal.Set your git config username: git config --global user.name "Your Name Here"
+git config --global user.name "Your Name Here"

-Set your git config email (which should match your github account email): git config --global user.email "your_email@example.com" Make your current directory a git repository by running: git init
+Set your git config email (which should match your github account email):

+git config --global user.email "your_email@example.com"

+git init

-Using the SSH link you copied in step 7, add the remote repository as the origin: git remote add origin git@github.com:yourname/yourrepository.git Add your files and commits, as you normally would: git add . git commit -m "First commit"
+10. Using the SSH link you copied in step 8, add your repository as the origin for the project:

-Push your changes:
+git remote add origin git@github.com:yourname/yourrepository.git

+git add .

+git commit -m "First commit"

 git push -u origin master

-In Cloud9, press <kbd>Alt + t</kbd> (<kbd>option + t</kbd> on Mac) on the keyboard.
-This is how we open the terminal on Cloud9.
-In this case, we're going to save the work we've done so far, using git.
+11. We're going to save the work we've done so far, using git.
 Type in the following commands:

 - `git add --all` (then press <kbd>enter</kbd>)
 - `git commit -m "Create personal website"` (then press <kbd>enter</kbd>)